 Though depression impacts 16.2 million Americans, according to the National Institute of Mental Health, only 1 in 10 people get the recommended screening for a diagnosis.
 Depression costs employers an estimated $44 billion each year in lost productivity, according to the American Psychiatric Association Foundation.

 Closing these screening gaps can be a major savings opportunity for employers, by preventing disability leaves in the most severe cases, according to a recent survey by the Integrated Benefits Institute, a non-profit health and productivity research organization.

 “The research shows that 95% of people are not being screened appropriately for depression,” says Kelly McDevitt, president of IBI.
-“We know that behavioral health is a key focus for all employers right now as people are stuck at home.
+“We know that behavioral health is a key focus for all employers right now.
 Depression is on the rise and suicide rates are growing exponentially.”

 The United States Preventive Services Task Force, an independent panel of experts in primary care and prevention, recommends screening for depression in the general adult population, including pregnant and postpartum women.
 These screenings should be implemented with adequate systems in place to ensure accurate diagnosis, effective treatment, and appropriate follow-up, according to the USPSTF.

 While 34% of organizations offer onsite healthcare screenings to their employees, they are typically for illnesses like cancer and diabetes, according to the Society for Human Resource Management.
 Depression and other behavioral health issues are often left untreated because patients fear a stigma may be attached or they don’t recognize the severity of their issue.
 Just 43% of people with mental illness received treatment in 2016, according to Constellation Behavioral Health, an organization that develops treatment programs for behavioral disorders.